 There is no national mobility programme dedicated to youth workers.

 A range of organisations distribute profits from the national lottery and football pools (udlodningsmidlerne) for youth and sports associations.
 The funding may support projects that involve mobility of youth workers either nationally or internationally.

 - The Danish Youth Council (DUF) distributes national funding for children and youth associations.
 DUF also administers an international pool that can fund mobility for youth workers and they arrange network meetings for youth workers.

 - DGI arranges trainer courses for young trainers.

 - The Youth School Association (Ungdomsskoleforeningen) offers networking opportunities for youth school workers.

 - The Youth Ring (Ungdomsringen) offers pedagogical courses aimed at developing the youth workers’ professional competency and people skills so that youth workers are better equipped when working with young people.
 Furthermore, the Youth Ring offers courses in project management in order to improve the work in specific projects or activities in the local youth clubs.

-Youth workers can apply for funding through the Erasmus+ mobility for youth workers.
+Furthermore, youth workers can apply for funding through Erasmus+.